Sreeyanaidu/Sreeyanaidu/README.md

 <h2 align="left">Hi 👋!
-My name is Sreeya and I'm a CSE_AIML Undergraduate, from GITAM University</h2>
+My name is Sreeya and I'm a CSE-AIML Undergraduate, from GITAM University</h2>

 ###